Are Drip Campaigns Spam classified? 🙄

 - Are you not the right person, maybe refer us to somebody else?

-These are just some suggestions, I am sure there is more!
+These are just some suggestions on how to make your drip campaign more successful, I am sure there is more!